-If you live or work in Albuquerque, you most likely have to drive near and around large commercial trucks often.
+If you live or work in Albuquerque, New Mexico you most likely have to drive near and around large commercial trucks often.
 Many highways that cross through Albuquerque are major trucking routes.
-Driving on Coors Boulevard, I-40, NM 423 and other major highways in the city could put you at risk of crossing paths with a big rig that is not fit for the road, either due to a negligent driver or faulty truck part.
-This could lead to a devastating truck accident.
+Driving on Coors Boulevard, I-40, NM 423 and other major highways in the city could put you at risk of crossing paths with a big rig that is not fit for the road, potentially leading to a devastating truck accident.
+An Albuquerque truck accident attorney can help you recover the compensation you deserve.

-If you are searching for an attorney for a recent truck accident in Albuquerque that injured you or took the life of a loved one, we can help.
-The Albuquerque truck accident lawyers at Ring Jimenez, P.C. have spent more than 10 years representing individuals and families in truck accident claims throughout the greater Albuquerque area.
+If you are searching for an attorney for a recent truck accident that injured you or took the life of a loved one, the attorneys at Ring Jimenez, P.C. can help.
+Our lawyers have spent more than 10 years representing individuals and families in truck accident claims throughout the greater Albuquerque area.
 Receive honest answers to your questions during a free case evaluation today.
 Call (505) 373-3333 to reach our local law office directly.

 Why Choose Our Albuquerque Truck Accident Lawyers?